 The Jewish future needs a healthy, adaptive, high-performing Jewish nonprofit sector.
 We help organizations improve their employees' experience at work, and that helps organizations recruit great people, keep them wanting to stay there, and develop them into leaders.
 We also help executives and boards lead and collaborate more effectively.

-Leading Edge believes it is in the interest of the entire community to have a vibrant nonprofit sector that is able to recruit, develop, and retain top talent.
+We believe it is in the interest of the entire community to have a vibrant nonprofit sector that is able to attract, develop, and retain top talent.
 As such, Leading Edge works with all Jewish organizations, no matter their mission, type, size, etc.

-The best marker of an effective organization is its leadership.
+The best marker of an effective organization is trusted leadership.

 Founded in 2014 and originally called the Leadership Pipelines Initiative, Leading Edge emerged from a group of funders and communal leaders who saw a leadership succession crisis on the horizon for Jewish nonprofits.
 They commissioned the Bridgespan Group to answer the question: Why are Jewish organizations struggling to find the talent they need, especially at the most senior ranks?
 Bridgespan’s answer was Cultivating the Next Generation of Leaders for Jewish Nonprofits, the inaugural report and initial roadmap of the journey that became Leading Edge.

-Since then, Leading Edge has become the central address for talent and culture in the Jewish sector, changing the way that Jewish organizations and the sector think and talk about talent development and organizational culture.
-Leading Edge has supported over 250 organizations in their quests to become better places to work; has facilitated the growth of dozens of new CEOs; and has begun to bring lay and professional leaders together to solve leadership challenges facing our sector.
+Since then, Leading Edge has become the central address for talent and culture in the Jewish sector, changing the way that Jewish organizations and the sector think and talk about talent development, leadership, and organizational culture.
+Leading Edge has supported over 300 organizations in their quests to become better places to work; has facilitated the development of dozens of executive leaders; and has begun to bring board and professional leaders together to solve leadership challenges facing our sector.